tevador/nppow/README.md

 The encoded solution is then appended to the block header and the whole header is hashed once again, this time using the SHA3-256 hash function to determine the final PoW.

+Since the solution must be included in the block, its small size (16 bytes) is another advantage of NPPoW.
+Existing asymmetric PoW algorithms have significantly larger solutions - 1344 bytes for Equihash and 168 bytes for Cuckoo cycle.

 ### ASIC friendliness

-As the whole PoW has a very simple definition and a limited set of operations, it can be easily implemented in hardware.
-A minimal hardware miner needs only an efficient sorting algorithm and some trivial logic consisting of integer addition, subtraction and comparison.
+As the whole algorithm has a very simple definition and a limited set of operations, it can be easily implemented in hardware.
+A minimal hardware miner needs only an efficient sorting algorithm, integer addition and subtraction and some simple logic to encode the solution.
+Hashing can be done entirely in software with low impact on performance.

-It can be argued that *nppow* can result in a more egalitarian ASIC development than e.g. pure SHA-256 or SHA-3 PoW.
-This is because over 99% of the performance is determined by the sorting algorithm.
-Hardware sorting has been extensively studied and the techniques are well established, unlike the relatively complex hashing algorithms, where the R&D cost to compete with existing products can be substantial.
+It can be argued that NPPoW can result in a more egalitarian ASIC development than e.g. pure SHA-256 or SHA-3 PoW.
+This is because the majority of the performance is determined by the sorting algorithm.
+Hardware sorting engines have been extensively studied and the techniques are well established, unlike the relatively complex hashing algorithms, where the R&D cost to compete with existing products can be substantial.

 ## Concept code

 Compile the code and run as:
 ```
-npp noncesCount [maxNodes=16] [fullProbe=1] [startingNonce]
+nppow noncesCount [maxNodes] [fullProbe] [startingNonce]
 ```
-* **noncesCount** - The number of nonces to be tested (required parameter, 100000 is a good number)
+* **noncesCount** - The number of nonces to be tested.
+It is a required parameter (100000 is a good number).
 - **maxNodes** - The number of leaves of the binary tree to be probed for each nonce.
-For maxNodes=1, this is reduced to the KK algorithm (i.e. only the subtraction branches are taken).
+When set to 1, mining is reduced to the KK algorithm (i.e. only the subtraction branches are taken).
 Default is 16.
 * **fullProbe** - If set to 0, maximum of one solution per nonce will be found.
-Default value is fullProbe=1, i.e. the probing continues until *maxNodes* are visited.
+Default value is 1, i.e. the probing continues until *maxNodes* are visited.
 * **startingNonce** - the starting nonce.
 Default is a pseudorandom value.

 ### References